 Scientific research supports the ability of propolis to inhibit bacteria associated with acne.
 In a laboratory study published in 2006 in "Anaerobe," a team of Bulgarian researchers found that a propolis extract was active against most strains of anaerobic bacteria, including Propionibacterenum species -- also known as P. acnes -- the bacteria responsible for acne inflammation.
 The researchers expressed the hope that their study would spark interest and encourage further medical research into propolis for the prevention and treatment of oral and skin diseases.

 Usage and Considerations

-Blue Shield Complementary and Alternative Health notes that propolis is normally taken in dosages of 500 mg a day.
-Although topical creams and sprays are available, BSCAH notes that their effects and properties may not be the same as those of propolis used in research studies.
+New York University Langone Medical Center notes that propolis is normally taken in dosages of 500 milligrams a day.
+Topical creams and sprays are also available.
 Propolis is generally nontoxic, but allergic reactions have been reported.
 If you are allergic to other bee products -- such as royal jelly, bee pollen or honey -- or conifer or poplar trees, don't use propolis unless you are first tested by an allergy specialist.
 Consult your doctor before using propolis.
 Don't use propolis if you are pregnant or breast-feeding.